-So for the first wine in the "Umbrian" review spotlight will be the 2009 Barberani Rosso, a wine that sells for about $12 euros.
-A blend of three grapes, including Sangiovese, Cabernet Sauvignon and rounded out by a bit of Merlot.
-In the glass a nice ruby-red color.
-On the nose you'll find a delicate boquet, a wine destined to make your lunch time much brighter.
+So for the first wine in the "Umbrian" review spotlight will be the 2009 Barberani 2009 Rosso, a wine which sells most places [yes, even here in the states] for about 12 Euros.
+This wine is a delicious blend of three grapes; including Sangiovese, Cabernet Sauvignon and rounded out by a bit of Merlot.
+In the glass a vibrant ruby-red color.
+On the nose, you'll find a delicate bouquet, a wine destined to make your lunchtime much brighter.

 Its nicely balanced persistence of ripe cherry, dark plum, wrapped in a nice piece of fresh leather, just makes your food sing.
-I found this wine to have a silky mouth feel, although a bit dry, soft on a nearly bitter finish eroded by the accompaniment of a nice baguette and a few slices of prosciutto.
+I found this wine to have a silky mouthfeel, although a bit dry, soft on a nearly bitter finish eroded by the accompaniment of a nice baguette and a few slices of prosciutto.
 Wow, what a nice body and a clean character, not a rough edge in sight.
-This wine could handle some grilled or spit-roasted red meats, but better with Umbrian boar in a tomato sauce and laid over some fresh made pasta.
-I highly recommend this wine for everyday drinking and award it 88 points.
-What are you waiting for, grab yourself some of the Umbrian experience to see what I'm talking about, cheers!